balajiram/reactjs-redux-styleguide/README.md

 return <TodoItem {...{ label, completed, onTodoClick }} />
 ```

+Prefer [props to state](http://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#what-components-should-have-state).
+You almost always want to use props.
+By avoiding state when possible, you minimize redundancy, making it easier to reason about your application.

 - Always define explicit defaultProps for all non-required props.
 > Why? propTypes are a form of documentation, and providing defaultProps means the reader of your code doesn’t have to assume as much.
 In addition, it can mean that your code can omit certain type checks.